FuzzyMainframes/Awesome-Mainframes/README.md

 * [Hercules Spinhawk](https://github.com/rbowler/spinhawk) - Hercules 3.x - spinhawk is the repository for the production-quality version (release 3.xx) of the Hercules mainframe virtualization platform
 * [Hercules Hyperion](https://github.com/hercules-390/hyperion)  The Hyperion version of Hercules is the official development version of the Hercules emulator and contains the latest bleeding edge changes made by Hercules developers to address various bugs that may exist in the production version.
 * [SDL Hercules Hyperion](http://www.softdevlabs.com/hyperion.html) - [(github repo)](https://github.com/SDL-Hercules-390/hyperion) SoftDevLabs (SDL) version of Hercules 4.x
-  * [Installing SDL Hyperion](https://geronimo370.nl/s370/hercules-installing/installing-sdl-hyperion/) - Gerrard Wassinks's tutorial for compiling and installing SDL Hercules Hyperion on various architectures.
+  * [Installing SDL Hyperion](https://geronimo370.nl/s370/hercules-installing/installing-sdl-hyperion/) - Gerrard Wassink's tutorial for compiling and installing SDL Hercules Hyperion on various architectures.

 ## Hercules GUI Front Ends
 * [Jason](http://ollydbg.de/Jason/index.htm)- *"Jason 1.00 is an integrated graphical frontend to the Hercules S/370, ESA/390 and z/Architecture Emulator.
 What, you haven't heard of Hercules before?
 It's a masterpiece that emulates IBM mainframes, from old good IBM System/360 and up to the modern z Series."*